 Employee surveys show that EPV is an inspiring place to work.
 Our personnel consist of professionals and experts in their fields who have diverse experience of the energy sector spanning more than four decades.
 Our competent and skilled employees are our most important resource.
 EPV aims to ensure the commitment, motivation and continuous development of its personnel.

 EPV Energy strives to take exemplary care of occupational safety matters.
 The company’s goal is to build a working environment in which occupational accidents do not occur.

-Occupational safety was monitored through the usual methods in 2020 in all of the Group’s companies, including all external personnel working with EPV.
-Safety is monitored in several different categories:
+Occupational safety was monitored through the usual methods in 2021 in all the Group’s companies, including all external personnel working with EPV.
+Safety is monitored in several different categories, which at EPV are:

 - occupational accidents

 - serious occupational accidents

 - accidents on the way to and from work

 - dangerous situations